'Shocking news': Here's how world leaders react to Shinzo Abe shooting

 Here are reactions:

+"We are shocked and saddened to hear about the violent attack against former Japanese Prime Minister Shinzo Abe.
+We are closely monitoring the reports and keeping our thoughts with his family and the people of Japan.

-US AMBASSADOR RAHM EMANUEL IN A STATEMENT
+US AMBASSADOR TO JAPAN RAHM EMANUEL IN A STATEMENT

 "Abe-san has been an outstanding leader of Japan and unwavering ally of the United States."